MaxDZ8/goodbye-vivproj/pseudo-reference/ug835/generate_peripheral.md

 ## Abstract
 Mistificate the process of assembling a bunch of files by putting them into a black box and adding arbitrary magic, except doing more than this.

-Just in case you're wondering no, XAPP1168 does not use this and for good reason.
+Just in case you're wondering no, XAPP1168 does not use this and for good reason (I assumed, but I later discovered more interesting things).

 ## An attempt at describing the thing
 Imagine for a moment your AXI device is ready to go.
 It comes neatly inside a directory whose structure is kinda like this: